 IMPORTANT NOTE: The above prices exclude egg donation, IVF and other potential medical procedures.
 Some agencies do offer surrogacy packages that include egg donation.
 As a rough estimate, egg donation can cost anywhere from $20,000 to $60,000 and IVF from $12,000 to $17,000, excluding fertility drugs, specialized testing, and the birth.

 At such a price, the surrogacy journey can feel out of reach for many.
-However, there are ways through which you can make the process more affordable:
+However, there are ways through which you can make the surrogacy cost more affordable:

 As you can see, surrogacy is a big investment but the culmination of the process – your adorable little one – makes it all worthwhile.
 As an intended parent, it’s important that you go over all costs with the agency you choose, ensuring that there will be no financial surprises.
 That’s the only way to accurately map out your budget accordingly.